This is the multi-page printable view of this section. Click here to print.

 Common Loosely Coupled Practices

-Team Structure: Product teams maintain independent components with well-defined APIs.
+• Team Structure: Product teams maintain independent components

 2. Stabilize the Quality Signal

-• Identify the causes for test instability and take corrective action
+2. Identify causes for test instability and take corrective action

 3. Continuous Improvement